ChyKusuma/SPHINXKey/README.md

 ## Components

-In the thrilling era of quantum computers, where we find ourselves in a `Super Position` between classical and quantum realms, the choice of a hybrid key exchange scheme combining X25519 and Kyber768 holds immense significance.
-Let's explore why this combination is the perfect fit.

-1. Embracing the Best of Both Worlds: X25519, a battle-tested and widely adopted algorithm, provides a solid foundation of proven security and efficient key generation.
-On the other hand, Kyber768 represents the cutting-edge of post-quantum cryptography, designed to resist attacks from powerful quantum computers.
-By combining these two exceptional algorithms, we enter a "Super Position" where we benefit from the strengths of both classical and quantum-resistant cryptography.

-2. Inspiration from Tech Giants: The widespread adoption of X25519 and Kyber768 by the larger tech community serves as our guiding light and inspiration.
-These algorithms have garnered trust and confidence from experts and industry leaders, paving the way for their integration into our hybrid scheme.
-By following in the footsteps of these role models, we embrace a solution that is not only innovative but also aligns with industry best practices.

-In this era of immense technological possibilities, the combination of X25519 and Kyber768 in a hybrid key exchange scheme symbolizes our readiness to face the challenges presented by quantum computing.
-It demonstrates our commitment to leverage the proven track record of X25519 and the promising resilience of Kyber768.
-Together, these algorithms empower us to navigate the quantum landscape with confidence, ensuring the security and longevity of our cryptographic systems.

-### The Purpose

-The combination of X25519 and Kyber768 in a hybrid key exchange is designed to harness the unique strengths of each algorithm, resulting in a more robust and versatile cryptographic solution.

-X25519 is an elliptic curve Diffie-Hellman (ECDH) key exchange algorithm based on the Curve25519 curve.
-It offers several advantages, including efficient key generation, compact key sizes, and resilience against various common attacks.
-X25519 excels in terms of both performance and security, making it an ideal choice for key exchange operations.

-On the other hand, Kyber768 is a post-quantum key encapsulation mechanism (KEM) that addresses the security challenges posed by quantum computers.
-It is based on the Learning With Errors (LWE) problem and provides strong resistance against attacks by quantum adversaries.
-Kyber768 offers a robust security guarantee in a post-quantum computing era when traditional cryptographic schemes may be vulnerable.

-By combining X25519 and Kyber768 in a hybrid key exchange, we can leverage the efficiency and security benefits of X25519 while also incorporating the post-quantum resistance of Kyber768.
-This hybrid approach enables we to strike a balance between immediate performance needs and long-term security considerations.
-It is particularly advantageous in scenarios where both efficient key exchange and protection against future quantum threats are crucial.

 ### SPHINXKey Namespace

 The `SPHINXKey` namespace provides functions for generating key pairs, calculating addresses, and printing key information.
 It relies on functionality from other included headers such as `Hybrid_key.hpp` and `Hash.hpp`.